First Man (film): Costumes

 The pressure suits used in the film were made by prop maker Ryan Nagata.
 His work on the film includes the A/P22S-2 worn in the beginning of the movie, the ejection seat harness on the Gemini suits, and the gloves used on the Lunar Extra Vehicular Activity (EVA) scene along with the Communications Carrier Assembly or "Snoopy cap", and a urine collection device.
 The Gemini, Apollo I, and Apollo A7L suits were made by Global Effects Inc, and were used throughout the section of the movie devoted to Apollo 11.

 Soundtrack

-The musical score for First Man was composed by Justin Hurwitz.
+The musical score for First Man was composed and conducted by Justin Hurwitz.
 The score was performed by a 94-piece orchestra, with instruments such as the electronic theremin and Moog synthesizer, as well as vintage sound-altering machines including Leslie speakers and an Echoplex, in order to balance vintage and electronic sounds.
 The score album released on October 12, 2018, by Back Lot Music and received praise from critics, especially for its balance of softer melodic passages and powerful themes.

 Release

 The film had its world premiere at the Venice Film Festival on August 29, 2018.
 It screened at the Telluride Film Festival on August 31, 2018, and at the Toronto International Film Festival in IMAX at the Ontario Place Cinesphere on September 9, 2018.
-It was theatrically released in the United States on October 12, 2018 by Universal Pictures.
+It was theatrically released in the United States on October 12, 2018, by Universal Pictures.